 “I knew I wanted to become a rabbi.
 I wanted to sing and dance and pray, to engage people in this search for truth.
 But I pushed the thought away.
 A deaf rabbi?”

 Darby Jared Leigh, born profoundly deaf, won acclaim as an actor and musical performer.
 Yet he thought he could never become a rabbi—until he found RRC.
-Today he co-leads a thriving congregation, Bnai Keshet, and appears in a documentary that has aired nationally on ABC and NBC.
-Follow his path in the videos, text and links on this page.
+Today, as the new rabbi of Kerem Shalom in Concord, Massachusetts, he has become the second deaf person ever to lead a congregation that is not comprised of hearing-impaired members.

 Finding Torah in the Music of Twisted Sister